CortexIntelligentAutomation/docs/content/en/docs/Reference/troubleshooting/install.md

                             }
     ```

-1. In this case, the root certificate is “DST Root CA X3”.
+1. In this case, the root certificate is `DST Root CA X3`.
 1. In a search engine, search for the CN of the issuer and one of the results should lead to a download of a .pem file or to a page with the certificate on it, which can then be copied and saved into a file with a .pem extension.
-Often, searching the issuer of the EndEntityCertificate, in the above case “Let’s Encrypt”, will also work.
+Often, searching the issuer of the EndEntityCertificate, in the above case `Let’s Encrypt`, will also work.
-1. E.g. for “Let’s Encrypt”, the results of the search for “DST Root CA X3” leads to “https://www.identrust.com/dst-root-ca-x3” which provides the following text to be saved as a .pem file:
+1. E.g. for `Let’s Encrypt`, the results of the search for `DST Root CA X3` leads to `https://www.identrust.com/dst-root-ca-x3` which provides the following text to be saved as a .pem file:

     ```markdown
     -----BEGIN CERTIFICATE-----